“And what do we mean by the Revolution? The War? That was only an effect and consequence of it.” — John Adams to Thomas Jefferson, 1815

 Breaking away from Britain altogether had seemed preposterous just a year before, but Paine had the audacity to say publicly what many had already been thinking in the back of their minds: ‘Tis Time To Part.
 Paine claimed that everyone he overheard or spoke to thought nationhood was inevitable in America; it was just a matter of when not if.
 Washington was already moving in that direction while fighting the British and King George’s rebuttal of the Olive Branch Petition solidified the idea of independence in many people’s minds because the King himself suggested that it was already happening.

 Around a third of Americans remained staunchly loyal to their king and would remain so during the coming war, but another 33-40% now found themselves solidly in the rebel camp, with another third or so neutral.
 Paine’s Common Sense sensibly countered the main arguments against independence.
 Aren’t Americans the children of the parent British Crown?
 “Then the more shame upon her conduct.
 Even brutes do not devour their young, nor savages make war upon their families.”
 Doesn’t hereditary rule prevent civil wars?
 “Were this true, it would be weighty; whereas, it is the most barefaced falsity ever imposed upon mankind.
 The whole history of England disowns the fact.”
 Was America too small?
-It was in 1776, but simple demographic extrapolation showed it would soon be larger than Great Britain.
+It was in 1776, but simple demographic extrapolation, including research by Ben Franklin, showed that it would soon be larger than Great Britain.
 “There is something very absurd, in supposing a continent to be perpetually governed by an island.”
 Weren’t kings enshrined by Divine Right?
 “Of more worth is one honest man to society and in the sight of God, than all the crowned ruffians that ever lived.”
 While not Christian himself, Paine understood the rebellion’s religious underpinnings.
 He wrote the pamphlet in the language and cadence of a sermon, cleverly inviting his audience to consider that Old Testament Jews had rejected monarchical authority.
 Paine wrote with clear italics and commas so that Common Sense could be read out loud in sermons, taverns, and coffeehouses.

 All this came from a man who’d been genuinely fond of the British Empire.
 Like Ben Franklin, Paine saw Britain’s as the best, freest political system on Earth.
 But both men passed a threshold and came to view British rule as increasingly and irredeemably aristocratic and unenlightened, despite the freedoms that had been won there in relation to other European countries.